 The Ins and Outs of Wood-Based Shear Walls

-There are many types of wood-based shear wall solutions to choose from when designing a wood-framed building.
-There are three types of shear walls I use day in and day out, on a wide variety of projects:
+There are many wood-based shear wall solutions when designing a wood-framed building.
+There are three types of shear walls we use day in and day out on a wide variety of projects:

 Each has its strengths, and you might wonder which is the best for your new, upcoming project.